datalust/piggy/README.md

 ### What is Piggy?

-Piggy is a command-line tool for managing schema and data changes to PostgreSQL databases.
+Piggy is a simple command-line tool for managing schema and data changes to PostgreSQL databases.
 Piggy looks for `.sql` files in a directory and applies them to the database in order, using transactions and a change log table to ensure each script runs only once per database.

 ### Installation